uQr/cordova-docs/DPS_test/articles/tips-and-workarounds/ios/tips-and-workarounds-ios-readme.md

 3. Run a "Clean" operation in VS or remove the ios platform and re-add if you are using the command line.

-Alternativley you can install the [Visual Studio Tools for Apache Cordova CLI Support Plugin](http://go.microsoft.com/fwlink/?LinkID=533753) which encapsulates this functionality.
+Alternatively you can install the [Visual Studio Tools for Apache Cordova CLI Support Plugin](http://go.microsoft.com/fwlink/?LinkID=533753) which encapsulates this functionality.

 ##Permission Issues (EACCES Errors)
 <a name="npm-cache"></a>